-Note: Due to the COVID-19 pandemic, the deadline for this competition has been pushed back to April 1, 2022.
-Consequently, current Musical Instrument Bank loans will be extended for one year.
+Note: Due to the COVID-19 pandemic and the extension of the instrument refurbishment period, the deadline to apply for the next competition cycle has been pushed back to December 1, 2022.

 Musical Instrument Bank

 The MIB consists of more than 20 magnificent instruments: violins, cellos and bows created by master instrument makers including Stradivarius, Gagliano and Pressenda.

 Every three years, talented Canadian professional classical musicians compete for a chance to borrow one of the more than 20 legendary instruments from the Canada Council’s Musical Instrument Bank (MIB).